phase2/outrigger-docs/docs/project-setup/filesystem-sync.md

 To setup `unison` sync for your containers you will need to [reference an external volume](https://docs.docker.com/compose/compose-file/#volume-configuration-reference) in your `docker-compose.yml` and use that external volume in the mount specification for any services that need to reference the same set of files to ensure all containers stay in sync.
-Also specifying the sync volume in your `build.yml` file for any containers that reference your codebase will have a considerable performance improvement.
+Also specifying the sync volume in your `build.yml` file for any containers that reference your code base will have a considerable performance improvement.

 **Add the volume spec to your compose file**